DevExpress-Examples/winforms-app-ui-automation-testing/README.md

 <!-- default badges end -->
 # How to Create UI Automation Tests for a DevExpress-powered WinForms Application

-This example demonstrates how to write tests in Visual Studio 2022 using UI Automation to test a Windows Forms application with DevExpress UI controls ("UIAutomationTestingExample").
+This example uses Visual Studio 2022 and UI Automation to test a DevExpress-powered Windows Forms application ("UIAutomationTestingExample").
 The application includes the following data forms:

-* **LogIn** - simulates a call to an authorization service that asynchronously returns the user's login result (with a delay).
+* **LogIn** - Simulates a call to an authorization service that asynchronously returns a user's login result (with a delay).
-* **Customers** – Contains the WinForms Data Grid that displays customer information.
+* **Customers** – Includes a DevExpress WinForms Data Grid used to display customer information on-screen.
 The "Name" column displays customer names from a data source.
-Values in the "Is Modified" unbound column indicate whether a user modified customer information.
+The "Is Modified" unbound column indicates whether the user modified customer information.

 The **TestRunner** project includes 3 tests: